-Vikings follows the adventures of Ragnar Lothbrok the greatest hero of his age.
-The series tells the sagas of Ragnar's band of Viking brothers and his family, as he rises to become King of the Viking tribes.
-As well as being a fearless warrior, Ragnar embodies the Norse traditions of devotion to the gods, legend has it that he was a direct descendant of Odin, the god of war and warriors.
-Written by
+The adventures of a Ragnar Lothbrok: the greatest hero of his age.
+The series tells the saga of Ragnar's band of Viking brothers and his family as he rises to become King of the Viking tribes.
+As well as being a fearless warrior, Ragnar embodies the Norse traditions of devotion to the gods: legend has it that he was a direct descendant of Odin, the god of war and warriors.

 The Storm Is Coming

 The word Viking was first used by the Anglo-Saxons some time between the 9th and 10th century, and it is uncertain what meaning they gave to the word.
 Viking appears three times in the Anglo-Saxon Chronicle in contexts that translate to either robber or pirate, but also appeared in Old English poems like the Battle of Maldon where 'wikingas' was synonymous with sailors.

 Scandinavian raiders, Vikings to the modern audience, were not called Vikings at the time, however, but instead called Northmen, Pagans, Heathens, or most often Danes.
 Raiders in Scotland and Ireland were often referred to as Norse.
 The Scandinavians themselves saw themselves as distinct groups, referring to one another as inhabitants of certain regions; men of Jutland, Vestfold, Hordaland etc.